Edmund Lyons, 1st Baron Lyons

-Admiral Edmund Lyons, 1st Baron Lyons, (21 November 1790 – 23 November 1858) was an eminent British Admiral of the Royal Navy, and diplomat, who ensured Britain's victory in the Crimean War, during which he was Commander-in-Chief of the Mediterranean Fleet, by his contribution at the Siege of Sevastopol (1854–1855) with both the Royal Navy and the British Army.
+Admiral Edmund Lyons, 1st Baron Lyons (known for most of his career as Sir Edmund Lyons) (21 November 1790 – 23 November 1858) was a British Admiral of the Royal Navy, and diplomat in Europe, who ensured Britain's victory in the Crimean War, during which he was Commander-in-Chief of the Mediterranean Fleet, by his contribution at the Siege of Sevastopol (1854–1855) with both the Royal Navy and the British Army.

+He was described by Algernon Percy, 4th Duke of Northumberland, as 'the best man that can command the British fleet', and by his obituarist as 'the ruling spirit of the Navy' and 'as brave and good a man as ever an English sun smiled on'.

-As a consequence of his 'intelligence and great ability', 'quiet humour', 'frankness and urbanity', and 'vigilance and practical skill', Lyons was appointed to ambassadorial positions in Sweden, and in Switzerland, and to the court of King Otto of Greece.
+His biographers have characterised him by his 'intelligence and great ability', 'vigilance and practical skill', 'inimitable' ability in 'graphic description', and 'lion heart and ready hand'.

+He was the first person to attain the rank of Knight Grand Cross in both the military division and the civil division of the Order of the Bath.

-Lyons (whose brother Vice-Admiral John Lyons was on at the Battle of Trafalgar and served as British ambassador to Egypt) was the father of the diplomat Richard Lyons, 1st Viscount Lyons (who was the British ambassador to the US who solved the Trent Affair, and who was later British ambassador to France).
-Edmund's nephews included Admiral of the Fleet Sir Algernon Lyons.
+He was a younger brother of Vice-Admiral John Lyons (who fought on at the Battle of Trafalgar and served as British Ambassador to Egypt); and the father of the diplomat Richard Lyons, 1st Viscount Lyons (who was the British Ambassador to the USA who solved the Trent Affair, and later British Ambassador to France); and the uncle of Admiral of the Fleet Sir Algernon Lyons.